flofriday/blog/posts/the-fastest-mandelbrot-renderer-on-the-playdate/post.md

 ![crash](crash.jpeg)

 Yeah, that doesn't look too good, but hey at least we only need to get a 263x speedup to get a smooth 30 frames per second in the simulator.
-So yeah the naive approach even failed at getting a baseline on real hardware so for we can only compare the simulator performance.
+So yeah the naive approach even failed at getting a baseline on real hardware so far we can only compare the simulator performance.

 Before we jump now straight into C it might be useful to inspect the code and see if Lua can perform better.
 Since Lua doesn't have a complex number type like C I created my own which looks looks like this: